-The Comparative Energy Discourse Project (CEDP) is a three-year contract-research project funded through the Japan Society for the Promotion of Science (JSPS) under its Topic-Setting Program to Advance Cutting-Edge Humanities and Social Science Research, Area Cultivation (Grant No. AAD26048).
-Our project’s overall aim is to investigate the differences between German and Japanese energy policy (including nuclear energy policy) in the post-Fukushima era since 2011.
+The Comparative Energy Discourse Project (CEDP) was a three-and-a-half-year contract-research project funded through the Japan Society for the Promotion of Science (JSPS) under its Topic-Setting Program to Advance Cutting-Edge Humanities and Social Science Research, Area Cultivation (Grant No. AAD26048).
+Our project’s overall aim was to investigate the differences between German and Japanese energy policy (including nuclear energy policy) in the post-Fukushima era since 2011.
 The project announcement on the JSPS website is available at https://www.jsps.go.jp/english/e-kadai/ryoiki/index.html

-(2) Analyze how energy policy is discussed in different media formats; and
+(2) Analyzing how energy policy is discussed in different media formats; and

-(3) Describe the policy relationships and networks in different countries through cross-national comparisons such as Germany and Japan.
+(3) Describing the policy relationships and networks in different countries through cross-national comparisons such as Germany and Japan.

-In addition to our main research aim, our research objectives also include clarifying the background pertaining to the differences between German and Japanese energy policy, including nuclear energy policy.
-We will achieve this by examining how factors in the policy process (discourse, attitudes, relationships, and evaluation) are depicted through survey research, mass media, on the Internet via websites and social media, and through governmental and legislative processes such as consultative committees.
-The project uses an integrated approach combining social science perspectives through social surveys, web data analysis, and fieldwork to create a causal inference model to evaluate the policy process.
+In addition to our main research aim, our research objectives also included clarifying the background pertaining to the differences between German and Japanese energy policy, including nuclear energy policy.
+We examined how factors in the policy process (discourse, attitudes, relationships, and evaluation) are depicted through survey research, mass media, on the Internet via websites and social media, and through governmental and legislative processes such as consultative committees.
+The project used an integrated approach combining social science perspectives through social surveys, web data analysis, and fieldwork to create a causal inference model to evaluate the policy process.

-The GEPON II (Germany) 2016 Survey is a major part of our research project.
-It builds on the original GEPON (Global Environmental Policy Network) Survey conducted in 1997-98 in Japan by Professor Yutaka Tsujinaka (who is also a member of the CEDP project), as well as Germany in 1997-99 (research team coordinated by Gesine Foljanty-Jost, Martin-Luther-Universitat Halle Wittenberg).
+The GEPON II (Germany) 2016 Survey was a major part of our research project.
+It was based on the original GEPON (Global Environmental Policy Network) Survey conducted in 1997-98 in Japan by Professor Yutaka Tsujinaka (who is also a member of the CEDP project), as well as Germany in 1997-99 (research team coordinated by Gesine Foljanty-Jost, Martin-Luther-Universitat Halle Wittenberg).
 In addition to these two original surveys, the GEPON II (Japan) Survey was undertaken in 2012-13.